busterjs/buster-docs/modules/buster-test/stack-filter.rst

 Methods
 =======

-.. function:: buster.stackFilter
+.. function:: stackFilter

     ::

         var lines = buster.stackFilter(stack[, cwd]);

-    Trims a stack trace by removing lines that match :attr:`buster.stackFilter.filters`. ``stack`` is a string containing the entire stack trace.
+    Trims a stack trace by removing lines that match :attr:`stackFilter.filters`. ``stack`` is a string containing the entire stack trace.
 The optional ``cwd`` argument is a string containing the current working directory.
 When provided, it is stripped from all lines in the resulting stack trace.

     The function returns an array of stack trace lines.
 Given the following stack trace::